vurentjie/glycin_krita/README.md

 At the moment all setups require some manual interventions.

 ## Installing for FlatPak

+This assumes you have installed the [Loupe Image Viewer](https://apps.gnome.org/Loupe/) from [FlatHub](https://flathub.org/apps/org.gnome.Loupe).

 Download `glycin_krita_<VERSION>_amd64.zip` from the [releases page](https://github.com/vurentjie/glycin_krita/releases)  and extract the contents.